mathur/android_external_iotop/README.md

 This is a version of [iotop](https://github.com/Tomas-M/iotop), ported for Android devices.
 To use it, include it in your external source tree when building an AOSP variant of Android.

+Perfect for usage with getting metrics on i/o usage that other utilities do not provide.
+Note that all values found from this utility are what is reported from the system, so they might contain some inaccurate data.

 ## Information

 Your Linux server is too slow or load is too high?
 One of the possible